 Going to a lender to get pre-qualified

 Once you feel you're ready to buy a house, getting the right mortgage is the next important decision you'll make.
-To be sure you're getting the best deal, talk with multiple lenders and compare their mortgage interest rates and loan options see types of mortgages.
+To be sure you're getting the best deal, talk with multiple lenders and compare their mortgage interest rates and loan options.

 Finalizing your mortgage